 3. Consumer magazine

 Consumer is the New Zealand version of ConsumerReports.org.
-The editors asked four men who regularly use electric shavers to test six models.
-Not all testers agree on which shaver is best, but the SensoTouch 3D RQ1280CC (or 1280XCC in the United States) is the top pick for shaving coarse hair and for normal skin.
+The editors asked four men with different beard and skin combinations to test 10 models.
+Not all testers agree on which shaver is best, but the SensoTouch 3D RQ1280CC (or 1280XCC in the U.S.) is the top pick for shaving coarse hair and for normal skin.

 Review: Electric Shavers: Our Picks, Editors of Consumer, Aug.
 26, 2011

-More than 180 Amazon.com users give this version of the SensoTouch 3D an overall score of 4.4 stars.
-Most users report a clean, close shave with the 1280X/42, but a smattering of complaints run the gamut from poor durability to design and an uncomfortable shave experience.
+More than 300 Amazon.com users give this version of the SensoTouch 3D an overall score of 4.4 out of 5 stars.
+Most users report a clean, close shave with the 1280X, but a smattering of complaints run the gamut from poor durability and design to an uncomfortable shaving experience.

-Review: Philips Norelco 1280X/42 SensoTouch 3d Electric Shaver with Jet Clean System, Black, Contributors to Amazon.com, As of June 2012
+Review: Philips Norelco 1280X SensoTouch 3D Electric Shaver, Contributors to Amazon.com, As of May 2013